ionic-team/ionic-docs/src/pages/native.md

 These docs are for apps built with Ionic Framework 4.0.0 and greater.
 For older Ionic v3 projects, [please see here](http://ionicframework.com/docs/v3/native/).

+Ionic Native is available in two editions: Community Edition and Enterprise Edition.

 ## Community Edition
 Ionic Native CE is a set of open source plugins maintained by community contributors.
 Ionic does not maintain, fix, improve, or provide any guarantee that these plugins function.